 Easy Queenstown Day Hikes

-Length: 4 km Time: 1 to 2 hours return Difficulty: Easy Location: Car park on the Glenorchy-Queenstown road, 14 km from Queenstown
+Length: 4 km Time: 1 - 2 hrs return Location: Car park on the Glenorchy-Queenstown road, 14 km from Queenstown

-Length: 4.5 km Time: 2 to 3 hours return Difficulty: Easy Location: Moke Lake Campsite, 14 km from Queenstown
+Length: 4.5 km Time: 2 - 3 hrs return Location: Moke Lake Campsite, 14 km from Queenstown

-Length: 8 km return Time: 2 to 3 hours return Difficulty: Easy Location: Lake Hayes Pavilion, 13 km from Queenstown
+Length: 8 km return Time: 2 - 3 hrs return Location: Lake Hayes Pavilion, 13 km from Queenstown

 Moderate Queenstown Day Hikes

-Length: 2.5 km return Time: 2 to 3 hours return Difficulty: Moderate Location: Belfast Street
+Length: 2.5 km return Time: 2 - 3 hrs return Location: Belfast Street

-Length: 7.3 km Time: 2 to 4 hours return Location: Mt Crichton carpark on Glenorchy Road, 12 km from Queenstown
+Length: 7.3 km Time: 2 - 4 hours return Location: Mt Crichton carpark on Glenorchy Road, 12 km from Queenstown

 Challenging Queenstown Day Hikes

-Tiki Trail to Bob’s Peak to Ben Lomond
+1. Tiki Trail - Bob’s Peak - Ben Lomond

-Length: 14.3 km return Time: 6 to 8 hours return Difficulty: Challenging Location: The top of Brecon Street
+Length: 14.3 km return Time: 6 - 8 hrs return Location: The top of Brecon Street

-Length: 1.9 km Time: 1 to 2 hours return Difficulty: Challenging Location: The Remarkables ski field buildings, 24 km from Queenstown
+Length: 1.9 km Time: 1 - 2 hrs return Location: The Remarkables ski field buildings, 24 km from Queenstown

-Starting at the base of The Remarkables ski fields, you first walk along the dirt ski area road to reach a rugged and somewhat steep track that takes you to Lake Alta.
-Lord of the Rings fans will note that this is Dimrill Dale, where the fellowship exits the Mines of Moria after losing Gandalf.
-Lake Alta is a picturesque glacial lake that is wonderful to visit during the summer to see what the Remarkables ski area is like during the off season.
-If you’re feeling brave, why not go for a swim in the icy clear water?
+Beginning at the base area of The Remarkables ski fields, this hike takes you along a dirt road to reach the rugged and steep track leading to Lake Alta.
+Fans of the Lord of the Rings will recognize this as Dimrill Dale, where the Fellowship exited the Mines of Moria.
+Lake Alta, a stunning glacial lake, is a haven during the summer months.
+Brave hikers may even opt for a refreshing swim in its glacially-clear waters.